rdbahm/RoleplayingGames/DungeonPlanet/HologramCompendiumClass.md

 If you are a hologram, these count as class moves for you and you can choose from them when you level up:
 #### Divide Nanites (Nano-Swarm Projection)
 If a large number of nanites have been divided from your primary form, you can transfer part of your consciousness to that set of nanites.
 This allows you to be in two places.
 Both bodies will be substantially smaller than normal, and due to the additional load on each nanite, take -1 ongoing while in this form.

+#### Photon Overload (Light Bee Projection)
+Overload the projector's photon emitters, blinding nearby enemies.
+Roll+STR.
+On a 10+, choose 3.
+On a 7+, choose 1.
+- Deal 1d4+2 damage to enemies (close).
+- Temporarily blind nearby enemies (reach).
+- Do not take 1d4 self-damage.
+- Do not deactivate your projection systems after the overload.

 #### Durable Projector
 When you perform the "Last Breath" action, take +1 forward.
 Your projector additionally gains additional armor when exposed (+1 armor when projection is deactivated)